gchq/gaffer-doc/docs/administration-guide/aggregation/overview.md

 There are a few different use cases for applying ingest aggregation but it is largely driven by the data you have and the analysis you wish to perform.
-As an example, say you were expecting multiple connections of the same edge between two vertexes but each instance of the edge may have differing values on its properties, this could be a place to apply aggregation to sum the values etc.
+As an example, say you were expecting multiple connections of the same edge between two entities but each instance of the edge may have differing values on its properties, this could be a place to apply aggregation to sum the values etc.

 Please see the [ingest aggregation example](ingest-example.md) for some common